gsass/pretty.bike/content/faq.md

 ### How long is that?

 About 150 miles, split 85/65 between two days.
 You can learn more on the "maps" page.

+### I am not very athletic.
+Is that like, a distance normal people can do?

+Dogg, I look like Bob Hoskins the day after a big cookout.
+"Not very athletic" is sorta my vibe (I don't love this but it doesn't make it any less true).
+This ride is extremely accessible to the not-very-athletic.
+There's some real physical challenges, which you can train up for, but the big challenge is believing in yourself (also preventing chafing, known colloquially on the ride as "ass radishes").
+We have a proven training program and multiple people have done their first ride while not-very-athletic.
+You can probably do this.

 ### When do we roll out?